-Do you feel that the current system is able to address the circular economy part of marine litter? • Answer by the presenter: "In the land and sea, the debris are different.
-The responsibility was not determined so we implemented this system in order to clarify this gap in controlling our marine litter dumping and pollution."
+- Do you feel that the current system able to address the circular economy part of marine litter? - In the land and sea, the debris is different.
+The responsibility was not determined so we implemented this system in order to clarify this gap in controlling our marine litter dumping and pollution